pfulop/serverless-cloudfront-distribution/README.md

 ## Note

-_To use an ACM Certificate with CloudFront, you must request the certificate in the US East (N. Virginia) region.
-ACM Certificates in this region that are associated with a CloudFront distribution are distributed to all the geographic locations configured for that distribution._
+_To use an ACM Certificate with CloudFront, your serverless configuration must be configured to the global region that contains the CloudFront distributions.
+For standard AWS, it is the US East (N. Virginia) (`us-east-1`) region.
+For AWS China (`aws-cn` partition), it is the China (Ningxia) (`cn-northwest-1`) region.
+ACM Certificates in the correct global region that are associated with a CloudFront distribution are distributed to all the geographic locations configured for that distribution._

 _This plugin will wait up to 15 minutes for certificate to be issued.
 If the state won't be issued within 15 minutes, it will fail._
-15

 _Additionaly you can specify number of retries by providing retries option.
 This number is used when checking if certificate is issued (1 retry == 1 minute), or when waiting for route record to be created (1 retry == 2 seconds)._

+_If an AWS Profile is provided to the serverless command, it has been observed that the `--aws-profile` CLI option does not work with this plugin.
+Instead, set the profile as an environment variable (e.g. `AWS_PROFILE=profile-name sls deploy ...`) or set it in the serverless configuration file (`provider.profile`)_